manchint/GVSU-CIS641-sunrisers_base/docs/software_requirements_specification.md

         <ol type="1">
             <li>The system shall be rendered on screen in less than 2 seconds.</li>
             <li>The system should enable the users to Comment a recipe in less than 10 seconds.</li>
-            <li>The system should enable the users to search a recipe in less than 10 seconds.<li>
+            <li>The system should enable the users to search a recipe in less than 10 seconds.</li>
-            <li>The System when Restarted, should not take more than 30 seconds to go back to live.<li>
+            <li>The System when Restarted, should not take more than 30 seconds to go back to live.</li>
         </ol>
     </li>
      <li> Compatability